CITIZEN Group Modern Slavery and Human Trafficking Statement for the Fiscal Year Ended March 31, 2023 (Proposal)

 2. Policies related to modern slavery and human trafficking in operations and supply chains

-The CITIZEN Group recognizes that the use of minerals (tantalum, tin, tungsten, gold, and cobalt) originating from conflict and high-risk areas (CAHRAs), such as the Democratic Republic of the Congo and its neighboring countries, as a source of funding for armed groups, contributing to conflict, human rights abuses and environmental destruction, is an important international issue.
-In January 2021, we revised the CITIZEN Group Conflict Minerals Policy to the CITIZEN Group Responsible Mineral Procurement Policy in response to the adoption of the EU Conflict Minerals Regulation in 2021.
-Conflict minerals, when mined, traded, handled, or exported, may contribute to human rights abuses, such as child labor and forced labor, environmental degradation, conflicts, terrorist financing, money laundering, corruption, and other risks, or may help illicit financing.
+-CITIZEN Group Responsible Mineral Procurement Policy The CITIZEN Group recognizes that the use of minerals (tantalum, tin, tungsten, gold, and cobalt) originating from conflict and high-risk areas (CAHRAs), such as the Democratic Republic of the Congo and its neighboring countries, as a source of funding for armed groups, contributing to conflict, human rights abuses and environmental destruction, is an important international issue.
+The CITIZEN Group Responsible Mineral Procurement Policy states that the Group will not use any mineral that may contribute to human rights abuses, such as child labor and forced labor, environmental destruction, conflicts, terrorist financing, money laundering, corruption, or illicit financing through mining, trading, handling, or export.
 Under our policy of not using these minerals, we are conducting surveys in line with the Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict and High Risk Areas, issued by the Organization for Economic Cooperation and Development (OECD).

-The CITIZEN Group has also supported the 10 principles of the United Nations Global Compact since its joining in April 2005.
+The CITIZEN Group has also supported the Ten Principles of the UN Global Compact since we joined in it in April 2005.

 3. Due diligence process and risk assessment related to modern slavery and human trafficking